-Character Description: In this drama monologue, Darion encounters a racist remark and confronts the man who spoke out.
+In the drama monologue Caged Monkeys, Darion encounters a racist remark and confronts the man who spoke out.
 Darion handles the situation by taking the higher road and being a gentleman in proving his point.
-The situation takes place inside a restaurant where there is one table of African Americans and another neighboring table of White Americans.

 DARION: Excuse me, sir?
 Can we speak for a moment? …Privately, if you don’t mind…Thanks

 I’m not trying to cause trouble but I wanted to let you know that I heard what you said.
 I heard what you and your friends said.
 I heard you call me and my party, caged monkeys.
 Now look, look, look, I’m not getting hostile or anything like that.
 I just wanted to talk to you, man to man, person to person and I wanted to ask you, WHY?
 Why?
 Why would you say that?

 Oh, I see, because we were laughing and having a good time.
 For you, it was obnoxious, eh?
 Okay.
 I see.
 Well, I’m going to tell you that I’m sorry if my group and I were too loud for your tastes but I am also going to add that if we came off as overbearing to you and the company you are with, all you needed to do was mention it to us, in a polite manner and we would have responded with the same respect.